Hi everyone! Today I'm making a sweet Tree Stump Cake with Carved Initials!

 This sweet buttercream birch tree stump cake is simple but so charming!
 You could make it on a much larger scale in a tiered cake design for birthdays or even rustic weddings!

 We hope that you enjoyed the tutorial!
-If you are looking for inspiration for fairy themed cakes, we have a CUTE Fairy House Tree Stump Cake video tutorial in our Member Section.
+If you are looking for inspiration for fairy themed cakes, we have a CUTE Fairy House Tree Stump Cake video tutorial!

 Thanks for stopping by the blog today, we hope you'll come back again soon!